Revised on 9 November 2020, 12:10 p.m.

 Current Status of COVID-19 Vaccine Development

 Work on developing a vaccine against SARS-CoV-2 is underway around the world.
-Work has progressed on over 100 candidate vaccines, using various approaches.
+There are now over 150 candidate vaccines, using various approaches.
 Some companies, such as Johnson & Johnson and Codagenix, are pursuing the traditional whole virus approach (either inactivated or weakened) to vaccine development.

 Others are deploying newer technologies to develop vaccines.
 For example, some companies are using protein subunits of the virus (University of Queensland, Novavax, Clover Biopharmaceuticals and Vaxart) or targeted portions of the virus’ genetic sequence (Inovio, Moderna, Pfizer and CureVac).

 Vaccines developed using traditional techniques have a history of safe use, while innovative techniques such as genetic vaccines do not.
 As such, safety testing of innovative vaccines could require more regulatory stringency.
 On 8 September 2020, the Chief Operating Officers of nine major vaccine developers issued a pledge not to submit any vaccine candidate for regulatory approval unless all ethical and scientific standards have been met.

-As of 14 September 2020, the World Health Organization (WHO)’s Draft Landscape of COVID-19 candidate vaccines indicated that 35 candidate vaccines have progressed to clinical evaluation, while another 145 candidates are at pre-clinical development stages.
-International collaboration through the WHO’s Solidarity Trial is expected to accelerate the clinical trial process for the most promising vaccine candidates.
-In addition, vaccine developers are also expediting this process by combining clinical trial phases.
+As of 9 November 2020, the World Health Organization (WHO)’s Draft Landscape of COVID-19 candidate vaccines indicated that 47 candidate vaccines have progressed to clinical evaluation, while another 155 candidates are at pre-clinical development stages.
+There is currently one Phase I clinical trial underway in Canada, which is being conducted by Medicago.
+The company obtained Health Canada’s approval in October to conduct a Phase II/III trial as well.

 Authors: Karin Phillips, Francis Lord and Sonya Norris, Library of Parliament